 Monday, August 16th, 2021

 Foot drop, also known as drop foot, is the inability to raise the front part of the foot due to weakness or paralysis of the muscles that lift the foot (National Institute of Neurological Disorders).
 It can be a temporary or permanent situation, so address this as soon as you see any signs.
 Foot drop is not a disease but a symptom of an underlying muscular, neurological, or anatomical disorder.
-The following blog will educate you on what foot drop is, the common reasons that it occurs, and also possible treatment options.
+This blog will educate you on what foot drop is, common reasons that it occurs, and also possible treatment options.